-Fuel Economy: N/A
+Fuel Economy: 6.8 L/100km

-Price: From AU $52,990 Drive Away
+Price: From AU $57,790 Drive Away

 Volvo V60 Cross Country

-Fuel Economy: 7.3l/100km
+Fuel Economy: 7.3 L/100km

-Cargo Space: 529-litres
+Cargo Space: 529 litres+ (TBC)

-Engine options haven’t been confirmed just yet, but it’s highly likely Volvo will bring a petrol-powered variant and a mild-hybrid variant (which employs an energy recovery system under braking) to our shoes, since the company has pledged to remove all diesel options from its lineup by the end of this year.
 And, as expected, hailing from Scandinavia, the Volvo is a thoroughly good-looking car, exhibiting clean lines and minimalist design.
 We can’t wait for it to arrive Down Under.

 Mazda 6 Atenza Wagon

-Fuel Economy: 7.6l/100km
+Fuel Economy: 7.6 L/100km

-Cargo Space: 506-litres – 1,648-litres
+Cargo Space: 506 – 1,648 litres

-Price: From AU $56,156 Drive Away
+Price: From AU $56,827 Drive Away

 Elsewhere you get a loud and proud Bose sound system and a shed load of safety technologies.
 All that in a package that costs less than $60,000.
 A bargain if you ask us.
 As for performance, you’ll hardly be left wanting.
-It obviously won’t rival the performance wagons for outright speed, but for refinement it’s up there with the very best.
+It obviously won’t rival the performance station wagons for outright speed, but for refinement, it’s up there with the very best.
 You’ll appreciate the handling in corners all without the distraction of wind and tyre noise, which are kept to a mind-boggling minimum.